dr4thmos/solo-learn-1.0.7/README.md

 First clone the repo.

-Then, to install solo-learn with [Dali](https://github.com/NVIDIA/DALI) and/or UMAP support, use:
+Then, to install solo-learn with UMAP support, use:
 ```
-pip3 install .[dali,umap,h5] --extra-index-url https://developer.download.nvidia.com/compute/redist
+pip3 install .[umap]
 ```

-If no Dali/UMAP/H5 support is needed, the repository can be installed as:
+If no UMAP support is needed, the repository can be installed as:
 ```
 pip3 install .
 ```

 For local development:
 ```
-pip3 install -e .[umap,h5]
+pip3 install -e .[umap]
 # Make sure you have pre-commit hooks installed
 pre-commit install
 ```

-**NOTE:** if you are having trouble with dali, install it following their [guide](https://github.com/NVIDIA/DALI).

-**NOTE 2:** consider installing [Pillow-SIMD](https://github.com/uploadcare/pillow-simd) for better loading times when not using Dali.
+**NOTE:** consider installing [Pillow-SIMD](https://github.com/uploadcare/pillow-simd) for better loading times

-**NOTE 3:** Soon to be on pip.

 ---